What to Know

 The night before the fire, Rigby and Tedino, who went to high school together in New Jersey, watched the New York Yankees advance in the playoffs.
-They celebrated a 19-8 win against the Boston Red Sox until about midnight, and then Tedino went to sleep in his house down the block from Rigby's.
+They celebrated a 19-8 win against the Boston Red Sox until about midnight, and then Tedino went to sleep in his house down the block.

 "There's a fire at 3318 and Danny's MIA," Tedino’s friends told him.

-Hours later, Rigby was confirmed to have died in the basement of the house.
+Hours later, Rigby was confirmed to have died in the basement of his house.

 On a bitterly cold Saturday morning in April, Tedino and about 20 Georgetown students walked in the rain to off-campus student apartments.
-The teams of volunteers knocked on the doors of houses where they said students can expect to pay about $1,500 per room and rattled off a 15-question safety survey.
+Teams of volunteers knocked on the doors of houses where they said students can expect to pay about $1,500 per room.
+They rattled off 15 questions on a safety survey.